Time: 1h (+2 hours chilling)

 - Combine melted butter, sugar, salt, yeast-and-beer mixture and 3 cups of flour in a large mixing bowl and beat on medium speed until smooth.
-Then stir in the remaining flour until the dough reaches a stoft, sticky consistency.
+Then stir in the remaining flour until the dough reaches a soft, sticky consistency.

 - Place the dough onto a floured surface and knead until it becomes smooth and elastic (it takes about 6-8 minutes).
 Place kneaded dough in a greased bowl, turning it over once to coat the top.

-- Cover the bowl with plastic wrap and set it in warm place.
+- Cover the bowl with plastic wrap and set it in a warm place.
 Let it rise for 1 hour, or until the dough has doubled in size.

 - Preheat oven to 220ºC or 425ºF.